ccorcos/meteor-clientside-image-manipulation/README.md

 You can also fix the orientation without adjusting the image size by passing only the file and the callback.

     data = processImage file, (data) ->

+You can also pass [quality parameter](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) which will be the 3rd argument is you give a size

+    data = processImage file, 300, 300, 0.5, (data) ->
+      # ...

+This will give you half quality.